fatemehmirzade/Quality_control_pipeline/README.md

 # Quality_control_pipeline
-Downloads public proteomics datasets from PRIDE, converts raw files to mzML and computes 61 ID-free QC metrics exported as mzQC v1.0.0 files.
+Downloads public proteomics datasets from PRIDE, converts raw files to mzML and computes 61 ID free QC metrics exported as mzQC v1.0.0 files.

 List of the ID free metrics can be found here: